 When there are separate tickets issued in separate PNR’s, customer’s baggage will be checked to the final destination of the American 001 ticket.
 The customer is responsible for the baggage fees associated on the second ticket when the baggage is re-checked with the oneworld airline.
 This may involve exiting the secure area to claim and re-check the baggage.
 International flights may require clearing customs and re-checking on the other airline to the final destination.

 Southwest (From a Southwest message forum)

 You’ll have to retrieve your bag from baggage claim after the end of your Southwest flight and check it on Hawaiian for the next portion of your trip.

 We understand that sometimes you have to book different portions of your journey on different airlines using separate tickets.
 When this happens, we cannot ensure there’ll be a long enough connection time to transfer your bags to your next flight.
 That leads to misconnected bags, which is not a good thing for anyone.

 If you’re booked on separate tickets with another airline connecting to Hawaiian Airlines, please collect your bags from the baggage claim at your connection airport and re-check them with a Hawaiian Airlines agent.
 At that time, baggage fees may apply.

 I was expecting to see something like a big “NOPE!” but instead, there’s no mention at all of the interlining of baggage.

 The only three airlines that allow you to check a bag from your departure city to the final destination on two different tickets are Alaska, Delta, and United.
 Each of them will only allow you to check bags onto airline partners.
-I remember that you could check a bag anywhere, years ago, as long as you had a ticket.
+I remember years ago when you could check a bag anywhere, as long as you had a ticket.